habanerohq/pantry/README.markdown

 Pantry is essentially a database unload/reload tool with smarts.
 It's designed to deal with advanced replication, migration and merging problems.
-While it depends on ActiveRecord, it's database-agnostic.
+While it depends on <code>ActiveRecord</code>, it's database-agnostic.

 # Motivation